Kirtan

 Kirtan is a joyful form of devotional music where people come together to sing simple chants in a shared space of connection and celebration.

 Rooted in ancient yogic and bhakti traditions, it is less about performance and more about participation.
-Voices rise together, instruments carry the rhythm, and the atmosphere often becomes uplifting, meditative, and deeply energising.
+Through the repetition of mantra and the steady support of rhythm, the mind is gradually quieted and awareness can turn inward, while the collective energy remains uplifting, meditative, and deeply energising.

 The Roots of Kirtan

-Kirtan has its roots in the bhakti movements of India, devotional traditions that used music and chant as a way to express love, connection, and spiritual devotion.
-For centuries people have gathered in this way — using song and mantra as a simple and powerful way to connect with the sacred.
+Kirtan emerges from the devotional streams of India, where music and mantra have long been used as a direct path to express love, connection, and spiritual awareness.
+For centuries, people have gathered in this way - using sound as a simple yet powerful means to focus the mind, open the heart, and attune to something deeper within.

-While its roots are ancient, kirtan has travelled widely and is now practiced around the world, often within yoga and spiritual communities that value shared experience, music, and heartfelt expression.
+While its origins are ancient, kirtan has travelled widely and is now shared around the world.
+It continues to be embraced within yoga and spiritual communities as a collective practice that brings people together through rhythm, repetition, and heartfelt presence

 How Kirtan Works

-At the centre of kirtan is a call-and-response style of chanting.
+At the centre of kirtan is a simple call-and-response form of chanting.

-A lead musician or singer offers a line of a mantra or chant, and the group responds by repeating it.
-Instruments such as harmonium, guitar, drums, and percussion help create the rhythm and energy that carries the chant forward.
+A lead voice offers a line of mantra, and the group responds by echoing it.
+Supported by instruments such as harmonium, guitar, drums, and percussion, a steady rhythm develops, guiding the flow of the chant and helping to anchor awareness.

 Everyone is Welcome to Participate

-Whether you have been attending kirtans for years or are simply curious to experience it more deeply, the invitation is the same: come as you are, join the circle, and let the music carry you.
+Whether you have been attending kirtans for years or are simply curious to experience it more deeply, the invitation is the same: come as you are, join the circle, and enter into the chant.